Improving Communication Skills in Your Work and Personal Relationships

 What is effective communication?

-Communication is about more than just exchanging information.
+Effective communication is about more than just exchanging information.
 It's about understanding the emotion and intentions behind the information.
-Effective communication is also a two-way street.
-It’s not only how you convey a message so that it is received and understood by someone in exactly the way you intended, it’s also how you listen to gain the full meaning of what’s being said and to make the other person feel heard and understood.
+As well as being able to clearly convey a message, you need to also listen in a way that gains the full meaning of what’s being said, builds trust, and makes the other person feel heard and understood.

-While effective communication is a learned skill, it is more effective when it’s spontaneous rather than formulaic.
+While these are learned skills, communication is more effective when it’s spontaneous rather than formulaic.
 A speech that is read, for example, rarely has the same impact as a speech that’s delivered (or appears to be delivered) spontaneously.
 Of course, it takes time and effort to develop these skills and become an effective communicator.
 The more effort and practice you put in, the more instinctive and spontaneous your communication skills will become.

 People often focus on what they should say, but effective communication is less about talking and more about listening.
 Listening well means not just understanding the words or the information being communicated, but also understanding the emotions the speaker is trying to communicate.